Spain's Supreme Court Reverses Earlier Decision, Convicts 'Wolf Pack' Of Rape

 Spain's Supreme Court sentenced five men to 15 years in prison Friday for raping an 18-year-old woman — a unanimous decision that overturns an earlier ruling of a lesser charge and shorter prison term.

-Fearing they may attempt to flee the country, Spanish authorities rushed to arrest four of the men following the ruling.
+Fearing the men might attempt to flee the country, Spanish authorities rushed to arrest four of them following the ruling.
 The fifth turned himself in.

 The incident took place in 2016, during the country's famous running of the bulls festival in Pamplona.
-The men – who referred to themselves "La Manada" or "Wolf Pack" on a WhatsApp text chain – cornered the victim down an alley and into the lobby of an apartment building, where they took turns raping her.
+The men — who referred to themselves as "La Manada," or "Wolf Pack," on a WhatsApp text chain — cornered the victim down an alley and into the lobby of an apartment building, where they took turns raping her.
 Some filmed the episode on their phones.

 In December, two lower courts rejected charges of sexual assault.
-Instead they convicted the men — Jose Angel Prenda Martinez, Angel Boza Florido, Antonio Manuel Guerrero Escudero, Alfonso Jesus Cabezuelo Entrena and Jesus Escudero Dominguez — of the lighter sexual abuse charge that carried a nine-year prison term.
+Instead they convicted the men — José Ángel Prenda Martínez, Ángel Boza, Antonio Manuel Guerrero Escudero, Alfonso Jesús Cabezuelo Entrena and Jesús Escudero Domínguez — of the lighter sexual abuse charge that carried a nine-year prison term.

-At the time, judges reasoned that Supreme Court case law dictated that rape requires violence or intimidation, and those conditions could only exist if an attacker employed physical aggression against a victim.
+At the time, judges reasoned that Supreme Court case law dictated that rape requires violence or intimidation, and those conditions could exist only if an attacker employed physical aggression against a victim.
 In their judgment, they said that did not occur.

 Despite the conviction, the men were subsequently released on bail and allowed to appeal the controversial verdict.